rhyslwells/Data-Archive/content/standardised/How to search within a graph.md

 [[How to search within a graph]]
 ### Vector Search with Graph Context

-[[Vector Embedding]] plays a crucial role in enhancing search capabilities:
+[[standardised/Vector Embedding]] plays a crucial role in enhancing search capabilities:

 **Comparison of Vector-Only vs. Graph-RAG**:
   - Vector-only searches may lack context, while Graph-RAG utilizes graph traversal to provide richer, multi-step context.